Chilean Air Force: History

 The first outlines of the organization of the current air force were visible in 1945 with the inception of Transport Group 1, later renumbered Group 10, with two C-45s and a single T-6 Texan at Los Cerrillos.
 Two years later the first FACh flight to Antarctica was performed.
 The fifties meant entry into the jet age for the FACh, and Grupo 7 was the first unit to receive them in 1954.
 Chile got its aircraft from both the United States and Europe.
-The American supply consisted of Lockheed F-80, Lockheed T-33, Beech T-34 Mentor, Cessna T-37, Cessna A-37 Dragonfly and Northrop F-5E/F for example, whereas the British supplied Hawker Hunters and the French delivered various helicopters and Dassault Mirage 50 aircraft.
+The American supply consisted of Lockheed F-80C Shooting Star, Lockheed T-33A T-Bird, Beech T-34 Mentor, Cessna T-37C Tweet, Cessna A-37B Dragonfly and Northrop F-5E/F Tiger II for example, whereas the British supplied DH.100 Vampire FB.5, Hawker Hunter FGA.9 and Canberra PR.9 and the French delivered various helicopters and Mirage 5MA Elkan and Mirage 50CN Panterra aircraft.

 During the military coup d'état on September 11, 1973, the Chilean Air Force conducted Operation Silence, Hunters from the 7th Aviation Squadron destroyed several transmission antennas belonging to pro-government radio stations.
 After accomplishing their mission, the aircraft performed attack runs on the presidential residence at Las Condes and the presidential palace, a pilot mistakenly opened fire on the Air Force Hospital when attacking the residence, no casualties were reported.

 The Chilean air force hosted the joint exercise Salitre with other friendly nations in 2014.
 It also participated in several United Nations peacekeeping missions overseas in 5 occasions.

 The Chilean Air Force reported one of its C-130 Hercules transport aircraft carrying 38 people en route to Antarctica missing on December 9, 2019.
 The aircraft was on its way to Antarctica’s King George Island to provide logistic support to a military base when radio contact was lost.
 On 11 December 2019, aircraft debris was located 18 miles South of where the plane last made contact and no survivors were found.
 The cause of the crash is unknown.